Year of the Four Emperors: Vespasian

 Meanwhile, the legions stationed in the African province of Egypt and the Middle Eastern provinces of Iudaea (Judea) and Syria acclaimed Vespasian as emperor.
 Vespasian had received a special command in Judaea from Nero in AD 67, with the task of putting down the First Jewish–Roman War.
-He gained the support of the governor of Syria, Gaius Licinius Mucianus.
-A strong force drawn from the Judaean and Syrian legions marched on Rome under the command of Mucianus.
-Vespasian himself travelled to Alexandria, where he was acclaimed emperor on 1 July, thereby gaining control of the vital grain supplies from Egypt.
+He gained the support of the governor of Syria, Gaius Licinius Mucianus who marched on Rome with a strong force drawn from the Judaean and Syrian legions.
+Vespasian himself travelled to Alexandria, where he was acclaimed emperor on 1 July 69, thereby gaining control of the vital grain supplies from Egypt.
 His son Titus remained in Judaea to deal with the Jewish rebellion.
 Before the eastern legions could reach Rome, the Danubian legions of the provinces of Raetia and Moesia also acclaimed Vespasian as emperor in August, and, led by Marcus Antonius Primus, invaded Italy.
 In October, the forces led by Primus won a crushing victory over Vitellius's army at the Second Battle of Bedriacum.

 Surrounded by enemies, Vitellius made a last attempt to win the city to his side, distributing bribes and promises of power where needed.
-He tried to levy by force several allied tribes, such as the Batavians, but they refused.
+He tried to levy several allied tribes, such as the Batavians, by force, but they refused.
 The Danube army was now very near Rome.
 Realizing the immediate threat, Vitellius made a last attempt to gain time by sending emissaries, accompanied by Vestal Virgins, to negotiate a truce and start peace talks.
 The following day, messengers arrived with news that the enemy was at the gates of the city.
 Vitellius went into hiding and prepared to flee, but decided on one last visit to the palace, where Vespasian's men caught and killed him.
 In seizing the capital, they burned down the temple of Jupiter.

 The Senate acknowledged Vespasian as emperor the following day, 21 December 69.

 Vespasian faced no direct threat to his imperial power after the death of Vitellius.
 He became the founder of the stable Flavian dynasty, which succeeded the Julio-Claudians.
 He died of natural causes in 79.
 The Flavians, each in turn, ruled from AD 69 to AD 96.